ICA Congress Abu Dhabi, United Arab Emirates

 - Co-Lab Session (*): 20-minute presentation for describing in 10 minutes project, research, or collaboration initiatives in their developing or formative stages, and 10 minutes for interactive discussion and feedback from the audience.
 This session is intended to either solicit comment from peers or to advertise the release of a new project, dataset, or tool.

-- Lighting Talks: 5-minute session for presenting a single project, demonstrating technology or pitching ideas, and connecting with other delegates.
+- Lightning Talks: 5-minute session for presenting a single project, demonstrating technology or pitching ideas, and connecting with other delegates.

 - Alternative Format (*): If you have innovative ideas for session formats, please include these in your proposal.
 Proposals in this category must: 1) specify the format and session facilitator and 2) describe briefly how the format will enhance presentation of the material.
 You may suggest up to four presenters for the session.